More Common Law materials.

 Institutes.

-The code, the Pandects or Digest, and the Institutes
+The code, the Pandects or Digest, and the Institutes contain the

-from which the modern jurists have derived their knowledge of Roman
+which the modern jurists have derived their knowledge of Roman

 jurisprudence.
 They embody principles and ideas of law which were the